Triangulate Cobweb Spider Identification Guide

 Step 2: Exterior Treatment

-We apply a non-repellent spray to the outside of your home where spiders are most active.
-These products work well because spiders walk through treated spots without noticing them.
+We apply a spray to the outside of your home where spiders are most active.
+These products work well because spiders walk through treated areas without noticing them.
 We focus on:

 • Window frames and doorways